-Prerequisite: Admission to the Master of Education degree in Educational Leadership program or a waiver from the Coordinator for Educational Leadership plores the characteristics of a learning leader and the skills needed to effectively work with adult learners, students, the community and other stakeholders.
+Prerequisite: Admission to the Master of Education degree in Educational Leadership program or a waiver from the Coordinator for Educational Leadership

+The course emphasizes the human relations skills and body of knowledge needed to be an effective instructional leader.
+It explores the characteristics of a learning leader and the skills needed to effectively work with adult learners, students, the community and other stakeholders.
 The course also emphasizes the impact of the instructional leader on the school climate and culture and the relationship to a healthy learning environment.
 Emphasis is placed on leadership strategies that encourage professional learning communities in which research-based curriculum models and best practices are used to enhance student achievement.